-Our main contribution considers the modeling of quantum algorithms for specifying basic fuzzy operations as union, intersection, difference and implication functions.
-Extending a previous work [8], this paper focusses on the interpretation of aggregation functions.
-In particular, the symmetric sum is obtained by summation operator in terms of quantum registers together with its geometric interpretation.
-Such operations are also studied in the visual programming approach for ensuring implementation and simulation on VPE-qGM.
+Our main contribution is the modeling of quantum algorithms for specifying basic fuzzy operations as union, intersection, difference and implication functions.
+Extending a previous work [6], this paper focuses on the interpretation of aggregation functions.
+In particular, the symmetric sum is obtained by the summation operator in terms of quantum registers together with its geometric interpretation.

+The operations were also studied and simulated in the visual programming environment VPE-qGM (Visual